benmaddison/rpkimancer/README.md

     The result is written to STDOUT by default, in a variety of selectable formats.

-## Writing Plugins
+## Writing Plug-ins

-Plugins implementing new signed object types can advertise the required components to `rpkimancer` using the following entry points:
+Plug-ins implementing new signed object types can advertise the required components to `rpkimancer` using the following entry points:

 -   `rpkimancer.asn1.modules`: